 Professor Ruksana Osman

-Professor Ruksana Osman was appointed to the position of Deputy Vice-Chancellor: Advancement, Transformation and Human Resources on 1 August 2019.
+Professor Ruksana Osman was appointed to the position of Deputy Vice-Chancellor: Academic on 1 April 2020, and previously occupied the position of Deputy Vice-Chancellor: Advancement, Transformation and Human Resources since 1 August 2019.

 Professor Osman previously served as the Dean of the Faculty of Humanities for five years and as a Professor of Education at the University of the Witwatersrand.
 Prior to her appointment as Dean she served as the Head of the School of Education.

 She also serves as the Convenor of the UNESCO Research Chair in Teacher Education for Diversity and Development.
 Professor Osman has extensive teaching and research experience in the field of teacher education and higher education.
 She is an elected member of the Academy of Sciences of South Africa.